openshift/origin-aggregated-logging/README.md

 EFK images to use as described [here](https://docs.openshift.org/latest/install_config/upgrading/manual_upgrades.html#importing-the-latest-images), replacing the default namespace with the namespace where logging was installed.

-With the latest images in your repository we can now begin to scale back up.
+With the latest images in your repository we can now rerun the deployer to generate any missing or changed features.

+Be sure to delete your oauth client

+    $ oc delete oauthclient --selector logging-infra=support

+Then proceed to follow the same steps as done previously for using the deployer.
-We want to scale ES back up incrementally so that the cluster has time to rebuild.
+After the deployer completes, re-attach your persistent volumes you were using previously.
+Next, we want to scale ES back up incrementally so that the cluster has time to rebuild.

     $ oc scale dc/logging-es-{unique_name} --replicas=1